HighlanderLab/svanvanhossou_africross/README.md

 ##### Description

-In this script, we simulated synthetic breeding following the intra-village bull scheme.
+In this script, we simulated synthetic breeding following the "population-wide bull" scheme.
 - A first generation of crossbred animals (G<sub>21</sub> ) were produced by mating local cows from the smallholder farms with exotic bulls.
+- The 50 best bulls were selected and randomly assigned to the farms regardless of their initial farm and village origin
   - all candidate crossbred bulls from the simulated smallholder farms were pooled together.
-  The 50 best bulls were selected and randomly assigned to the farms regardless of their initial farm and village origin (implying variable number of selected bulls per village.
+  - this strategie implyed variable number of selected bulls per village (in contrast to the other synthetic schemes).

 We assumed
-- phenotypic selection using a multi-trait selection index including body weight and tick count incidence for the crossbred animals (see `SimParameters.R`).
+- phenotypic selection using a multi-trait selection index including body weight and tick count incidence for the crossbred cows and bulls (see `SimParameters.R`).

   ## Crossbreeding - Rotational